 Anxiety manifests as physical tension: tightness, overwhelm, and stress in the body.
 Attend to your physical health through bodily awareness, attention to posture, breathing, and moving around regularly.
 This is all contributing to waves of flow transmitted by your spinal cord, your sympathetic nervous system.
 Your gut, heart, and lungs are connected via the vagus nerve to the brain.
 These organs are more afferent than efferent (they’re more of a transmitter than a receiver of brain signals), and they provide the window to the subconscious.
 This means you can essentially “reset” your brain by moving your attention to your whole body instead of your mind.

-Be okay with yourself, because you’re always learning and there is beauty in imperfection, just as there is strength in struggle.
+Adopt a growth mindset and continually learn.
 There is no one else quite like you.
 Don’t forget where you come from, so you can be absolutely amazed at your progress.